s3ql/s3ql/rst/authinfo.rst

 notls`` parameter may be written into the authinfo file as ``backend-options: notls``.

+Any entry other than ``storage-url`` that is neither one of the credential entries listed above nor such a shared command line parameter is rejected with an error.

 When reading the authinfo file, S3QL considers every applicable section in order and uses the last value that it found for each entry.
 For example, consider the following authentication file::